faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 layout: page
 ---

-[rough draft]

 # Introduction

-We can divide Christian teachings (including the purported words of Jesus Christ) into two main categories:

-1. Good, thoughtful, inspiring, or ennobling (most teachings)
-2. Problematic
-    * Problematic because the Christian world general interprets the teaching in a problematic way.
-    * Problematic because of the plain meaning of the words.

-So much of what Jesus Christ taught is helpful, inspiring, and/or good.[^veridicality]  I think we should embrace that.
-Some of what he taught when interpreted by mainstream Christianity is problematic in my view.
+So much of what Jesus Christ taught (or is purported to have taught) is helpful, inspiring, and/or good.[^veridicality]  I think we should embrace these messages, generally.
+Still, some of what he taught when interpreted by mainstream Christianity is problematic to my mind.
 And a few things that Jesus taught are problematic when taken at their plain meaning.
 A similar pattern emerges when extending the analysis to include the words of Jesus's various disciples as recorded in the books of the New Testament.

 This document focuses mainly on the purported words of Jesus Christ and occasionally dips into other New Testament writing to deal with highly problematic aspects of Christian culture and practice, generally.
 I will also call out specific aspects of Latter-day Saint culture[^latterdaysaints] since I know it best and it will be more relevant to most of my readers.
-Still, most of these examples will apply to some extent to larger swaths of Christianity.
+Still, many of these examples will apply to some extent to larger swaths of Christianity.

 Also, because I have been evaluating Christianity from the perspective of a